Evangelospro/dotfiles/README.md

 ### Android Emulator

-A setup android emulator can be started from the launcher using the [android_emulator](dot_local/private_share/private_applications/android-emulator.desktop) desktop file
+An already setup android emulator can be started from the launcher using the [android_emulator](dot_local/private_share/private_applications/android-emulator.desktop) desktop file

 ## Contributing